edgedb/easy-edgedb/chapter16/index.md

 - It makes the queries faster, but increases the database size.
 - This may make `insert`s and `update`s slower if you have too many.

 If there were no downside to indexing, EdgeDB would just index everything for you by default.
 Since there is a downside, indexing only happens when you say so.
-A good rule of thumb for indexes might be to think of them in the context of a real book:
+A good rule of thumb for indexes might be to compare them to an index in a real book:

 - Faster search but database size increases: You can find content inside a book yourself, but you could also add an index.
 An index increases the book size somewhat, but helps you find content faster.
 - Inserts take longer: each book you print has that many extra pages to print.
 - Updates take longer: If you just update the content in a book, the update itself is the end of the operation.
 But if you have an index, then you'll have to update that as well to match the changes.
 ```

 Indexing on `date` on the `BookExcerpt` type seems like a good idea because the `BookExcerpt` data all comes from a single book, is inserted once, and doesn't need to be updated.
-An index on a property inside `PC` probably makes less sense, because `PC` objects are going to be inserted and updated all the time.
+For comparison, an index on a property inside `PC` might make less sense, because `PC` objects are going to be inserted and updated all the time.

 EdgeDB will automatically index in a few cases.
 You don't need to think about adding `index` on: